- Why does homeowners insurance affect the housing market?

 What should home buyers and sellers know about insurance?

-One of the most important things buyers and sellers should know about insurance is that it is part of the homeownership package if you have a mortgage.
+One of the most important things buyers and sellers should know about insurance is that it is required if you have a mortgage.
 When determining how much you can afford, you should include calculations for homeowners insurance, taxes and interest.

 Understanding the role homeowners insurance plays in what you can afford is vital.
 Your dream home may not be a great long-term investment if it is in an area prone to natural disasters, such as rising sea levels or flooding.
 Your homeowners insurance price will likely increase over time as the risk intensifies.